NanthiniRajendiran/NanthiniRajendiran/README.md

  About Me:

- I'm an aspiring Data Analyst.
+ I'm an aspiring Software Engineer.

+ Currently Working in Accenture as a SAP ABAP Developer.

  I have completed my B.E.Computer Science and Engineering at SVS College Of Engineering,Coimbatore.